Terroirs of the World: Peru

-Peru offers a unique setting for cocoa cultivation with its multiple faces and varied climates .
-From the coastal desert surrounding Lima, to the hot and humid jungles of the Amazon, to the majestic volcanoes of Arequipa, each region reveals unique nuances in the cocoa it produces.
-Today we explore the history of cocoa in this country which saw the birth and disappearance of the great civilization of the Inca empire.
+Peru offers a unique setting for cocoa cultivation with its many faces and varied climates.
+From the coastal desert surrounding Lima, to the hot and humid Amazon jungle, to the majestic volcanoes of Arequipa, each region reveals unique nuances in the cocoa it produces.
+Today, we explore the history of cocoa in this country, which saw the rise and fall of the great Inca Empire.

-The Incas flourished in the Andean region of Peru between the 15th and 16th centuries.
-They played a significant role in the cultivation and consumption of cocoa in this region of the world.
-For the Incas, cocoa was a precious commodity, touching the sacred domain.
-They called it “chocolatl,” a word that inspired the name of the chocolate we know today.
-Cocoa was consumed as a drink, often mixed with spices, honey, or other ingredients to mellow flavors.
+The Incas thrived in the Andean region of Peru between the 15th and 16th centuries.
+They played a significant role in the cultivation and consumption of cocoa in this part of the world.
+For the Incas, cocoa was a precious commodity, touching the sacred realm.
+They called it "chocolatl," a word that inspired the name of the chocolate we know today.
+Cocoa was consumed as a drink, often mixed with spices, honey, or other ingredients to soften the flavors.

-With an annual production of 56,000 tonnes, representing less than 2% of world production, Peru has made a name for itself in the world of high quality cocoa known as "fine" cocoa, producing 20% of the latter. .
-The reputation of Peruvian cocoa is not only limited to its unique flavor, but extends to its crucial role as an alternative to coca cultivation , providing an escape from the pressure placed on many peasants by traffickers.
+With an annual production of 56,000 tons, representing less than 2% of global production, Peru has made a name for itself in the world of high-quality "fine" cocoa, producing up to 20% of it.
+The reputation of Peruvian cocoa is not limited to its unique flavor; it also plays a crucial role as an alternative to coca cultivation, thus offering an escape from the pressure exerted by traffickers on many farmers.

 Peru's commitment to sustainable agriculture and the preservation of its terroirs makes it a key player in the global organic cocoa industry.
-More and more artisanal chocolatiers recognize the taste value of these terroirs, thus contributing to the development of the first organic sector in the world.
-A movement supported by the Peruvian government by declaring cocoa cultivation as “Heritage of the Nation” in 2012.
+More and more artisan chocolatiers recognize the gustatory value of these terroirs, thus contributing to the development of the world's leading organic sector.
+This movement was supported by the Peruvian government, which declared cocoa cultivation a "National Heritage" in 2012.

-The cocoa of this country is dominated by the Criollo variety, the majority in the territory.
-However, a fascinating and often misunderstood characteristic of Peruvian cocoa is the genetic diversity mixing traditional species ( criollo , national , Contamana , Curaray , Marañón , etc.) and hybrid (ICS 95, CYP-99, etc. ).
-Hybrid varieties were introduced from 1916, following an epidemic devastating traditional varieties.
-Thanks to this diversity of varieties, the trees have been able to adapt to the different Peruvian microclimates, and the 12 regions of the country are all cocoa producers.
+The cocoa of this country is dominated by the Criollo variety, which is prevalent throughout the territory.
+However, a fascinating and often misunderstood characteristic of Peruvian cocoa is the genetic diversity mixing traditional species (criollo, nacional, Contamana, Curaray, Marañón, etc.) and hybrids (ICS 95, CYP-99, etc.).
+Hybrid varieties were introduced starting in 1916, following an epidemic that devastated traditional varieties.
+Thanks to this diversity of varieties, the trees have adapted to the different Peruvian microclimates, and all 12 regions of the country produce cocoa.
 Each of these regions brings its own aromatic contribution, creating a mosaic of highly coveted flavors.
-The regions of San Martín, from Cusco or Piura, offers a distinct terroir, influenced by factors such as altitude, soil, climate and local biodiversity.
+The regions of San Martín, Cusco, or Piura offer a distinct terroir, influenced by factors such as altitude, soil, climate, and local biodiversity.

-Marañón Region, Feme Marañón - treatment process.
-The variety was named Fortunato Numero 4 and is found on land in Marañón.
-The cocoa is housed in enormous shells the size of a balloon, which contain a very unusual and rare mixture, 40% white beans and 60% purple beans.
+Marañón Region, Feme Marañón - processing.
+The variety has been named Fortunato Numero 4 and is found on a plot in Marañón.
+The cocoa is housed in enormous, balloon-sized pods, which contain a truly unusual and rare mix of 40% white beans and 60% purple beans.

-With such an impressive and rich cocoa culture, it is only natural that the Bean-to-Bar world would turn to Peruvian cocoa.
-Testifying to this attraction, we can cite prestigious artisan chocolatiers from around the world such as Orfève (Switzerland), Racine Carrée (France), Qantu (Canada), etc. But, we must also mention the excellent Peruvian artisan chocolate producers (Farm-to-Bar) such as Kuyay, Cacao Suyo and Maraná .
+With such impressive and rich cocoa cultivation, it is only natural that the Bean-to-Bar world turns to Peruvian cocoa.
+Testifying to this appeal are prestigious artisan chocolatiers from around the world such as Orfève (Switzerland), Racine Carrée (France), Qantu (Canada), etc. But we must also mention the excellent Peruvian artisan chocolate makers (Farm-to-Bar) such as Kuyay, Cacao Suyo, and Maraná.

-This month, Chocolats du Monde pays tribute to the diversity of Peru with the delicious creations of Maraná, which transports us from Cusco to San Martin .
+This month, Chocolats du Monde pays homage to the diversity of Peru with the delicious creations of Maraná, which transports us from Cusco to San Martín.

-A Peruvian chocolate factory, founded by Zulema and Giuseppe, the company aims to make Peruvian culture shine, with carefully selected beans with illustrations displayed on their packaging.
-Both are committed to helping farmers improve their quality of life through direct trade and encouraging sustainable agricultural practices.
-Maraná beans come from three regions: Piura, San Martin and Cusco, and show us all the aromatic diversity of these three exceptional terroirs.
+A Peruvian chocolate factory, founded by Zulema and Giuseppe, the company aims to highlight Peruvian culture, with carefully selected beans and illustrations on their packaging.
+Both have committed themselves to helping farmers improve their quality of life through direct trade and by encouraging sustainable agricultural practices.
+Maraná's beans come from three regions: Piura, San Martin, and Cusco, demonstrating the full aromatic diversity of these three exceptional terroirs.

-Tablet of the three terroirs Cusco, Piura and San Martin from home Marana
+Bar of the three terroirs Cusco, Piura, and San Martin from Maraná

 PERU, SAN MARTIN 70% BY MARANÁ

-A tablet with fruity aromas of red fruits, a lingering vegetal and undergrowth finish evoking humus and moss, like a breath of fresh autumn air.
+A bar with fruity aromas of red berries, a lingering vegetal and undergrowth finish evoking humus and moss, like a breath of fresh autumn air.

-Terroir: San Martin, stands out as an important center of cocoa production.
-Nearly half of the production of national beans comes from this area, where the economy is highly dependent on this crop.
-The plantations of the Tarapoto region are surrounded by the Amazon forest and were pioneers in the development of organic cocoa in Peru.
-Around 90% of production is intended for export, reflecting the appetite of chocolate multinationals such as ALTER ECO Bio, Lindt and Equitable .
+Terroir: San Martin stands out as an important hub for cocoa production.
+Nearly half of the national bean production comes from this area, where the economy is heavily dependent on this crop.
+The plantations in the Tarapoto region are surrounded by the Amazon rainforest and were pioneers in the development of organic cocoa in Peru.
+Approximately 90% of the production is destined for export, testifying to the appetite of multinational chocolate companies such as ALTER ECO Organic, Lindt, and Equitable.

 San Martin region photo by Amerika